 If managing all your incidents every day or week sounds daunting or even impossible due to the number of incidents that are generated in your environments, it may be time to tune out incidents that require less oversight.

-The Bulk Actions section have may be a good place to start in identifying incidents that you would like to be tuned out.
+The Bulk Actions section may be a good place to start in identifying incidents that you would like to be tuned out.
 Once you have identified the types of incidents you want tuned out, open a ticket with our Support team.
 Provide as much detail as possible, including example incidents, frequency of incidents, payload information, and last occurrence of that type of incident.

 Making the number of incidents you need to work more manageable will allow you to focus on those incidents that are more important to the security of your environments.